jjenkins70/vagrant-vault-consul/README.md

 - vault server -dev -config=/vagrant/vault.hcl -dev-root-token-id='root'

+- run "/vagrant/set-env.sh" to set the VAULT_ADDR variable.  - be sure to update IP variable to your local machine / vm

 #Using Consul
-- When you are ready to use consul - (ie not store things in memory anymore) uncomment the consul section in vault.hcl and run
+- When you are ready to use consul - (ie not store things in memory anymore) uncomment the consul section in vault.hcl and run consul agent -dev then
 - vault server -config=/vagrant/vault.hcl

+you can then run the /vagrant/unseal.sh scripts - first you have to set your environment though

 # Neat (to me) CLI hacks
 - When you initially unseal 'vault operator init > key.txt'
 - then to unseal 'vault operator unseal $(grep 'Key 1:' key.txt | awk '{print $NF}')
 - - repeat for keys 2, 3.

+#Commands to always remember
+- vault -autocomplete-install ; exec $SHELL